mayank-yadav-dev/mayank-yadav-dev/README.md

 # 👋 Welcome to My GitHub Profile

-## :sparkles: About Me
+## About Me
 BCA student with hands-on experience from a Web Development internship.
 Currently focused on learning **Java**, **Data Structures & Algorithms**, and building a strong foundation for **backend development**.

-I use this GitHub profile to document my learning journey and gradually build real-world projects.
+This GitHub profile documents my learning journey and the projects I build step by step.

 ---